-The remaining cash component of the named executive officers' compensation for Fiscal 2010 was an annual cash bonus determined by the Compensation Committee based upon criteria established by the committee at the beginning of the fiscal year.
-For Fiscal 2010, the bonuses were primarily dependent upon corporate and business unit performance.
-80% of the potential bonus for the CEO and 60% of the potential bonus for the CFO was based on the total revenue and operating income achieved for the year, and the remaining 20% and 40%, respectively, of the potential bonus was based on the applicable officer's achievement of individual objectives that were qualitative in nature and were established by the Compensation Committee for our CEO and established by the CEO for our CFO.
+For Fiscal 2011, the potential compensation for named executive officers included an annual cash bonus based upon criteria established by the Compensation Committee at the beginning of the fiscal year.
+The bonuses were primarily dependent upon corporate and business unit performance.
+80% of the potential bonus for the CEO and 70% of the potential bonus for the CFO were based on the total revenue and operating income achieved for the year, and the remaining 20% and 30%, respectively, of the potential bonus were based on the applicable officer's achievement of individual objectives that were qualitative in nature and were established by the Compensation Committee for our CEO and established by the CEO for our CFO.
 70% to 80% of the potential bonus for each of Messrs.
-Clelland, McKhann and Kreter were based on revenue and operating income achieved by the business unit for which such officer had primary responsibility, as well as the total revenue and operating income achieved by the Company, and the remaining 20% to 30% of the potential bonus was based on the applicable officer's achievement of individual objectives that were qualitative in nature and were established by the CEO.
+Clelland, Kreter and McKhann was based on revenue and operating income achieved by the business unit for which such officer had primary responsibility, as well as the total revenue and operating income achieved by the Company, and the remaining 20% to 30% of the potential bonus was based on the applicable officer's achievement of individual objectives that were qualitative in nature and were established by the CEO.

-For the fiscal year ending March 31, 2011 ("Fiscal 2011"), the potential bonuses for our executive officers have similarly been set based primarily on our overall corporate and business unit performance, with 80% of the potential bonus for Mr. Mohaddes and 70% of the potential bonus for Mr. Miele to be based on the total revenue and operating income achieved by the Company for the year, and 70% to 80% of the potential bonus for each of Messrs.
-Clelland, McKhann and Kreter to be based on revenue and operating income achieved by the business unit for which such officer has primary responsibility, as well as the operating income achieved by the Company.
-The remaining 20% to 30% of the potential bonus for each executive officer will be based on the officer's achievement of individual objectives.
+For the fiscal year ending March 31, 2012 ("Fiscal 2012"), the bonus plan will cover our CEO, CFO, SVP of Sensors Development and Operations, and SVP of Sensors Sales and Marketing, and will be entirely based on our corporate and business unit performance.
+The potential bonuses for Messrs.
+Mohaddes and Miele will be based on the total revenue and operating income achieved by the Company for the year, and the potential bonuses for Messrs.
+Kreter and McKhann will be based on revenue and operating income achieved by the Roadway and Vehicle Sensors segment, as well as the total revenue and operating income achieved by the Company.